Our anglers routinely comment on the unique camaraderie that exists between our staff, and our anglers.

 Our boats are 16 to 18 foot flat-bottomed john boats and are powered by 40 HP jet pumps.
 They are equipped with bow and stern anchors, two swivel seats and life jackets.
 A cooler is on board to store lunches and drinks.

 Our jet boats are used in several different ways.
 While fishing for salmon you might fish from the boat.
 Anchoring up and swinging or stripping flies can be very effective.
-Back trolling plugs or spin ‘n’ glos for kings is deadly.
 Fishing for trout can be done from our boats as well.
-Both seats are removed, your guide rows you down river ‘drift boat style’ and you cast while floating.
+Your guide rows you down river ‘drift boat style’ and you cast while floating.
 This method is a wonderful way to see the river and cover water.

 While fishing from the boat is fun, most anglers also choose to fish from the wading-friendly gravel bars.
 This is where the jet boat shines!
 We can run over very shallow water and get you to many small side channels that can be hiked up and fished from shore with your guide.